 4 ways to enhance orientation before the new school year starts

-As fall and another school year rapidly approaches, most afterschool programs begin the cycle of hiring and orientating new staff.
-As you dust off your orientation packets and new staff checklists, this can be a perfect time to evaluate your current methods and consider new strategies that may increase effectiveness and assist your new employees in surviving their first weeks on the job.
+As fall is approaching and the new school year is underway, most afterschool programs have begun the cycle of hiring and orientating new staff.
+As you dust off your orientation packets and new staff checklists, this can be a perfect time to evaluate your current methods and consider new strategies that may increase effectiveness and assist your new employees in surviving the new school year.
 This critical time can be challenging for new staff, existing staff, families, and program participants.

 Media-Smart Youth: Eat, Think, and Be Active! is an interactive afterschool education program that helps young people ages eleven to thirteen better understand the complex media world around them, and how it can influence their health.
 Developed by the National Institutes of Health (NIH), the free Media-Smart Youth curriculum includes ten lessons that combine media literacy and youth development principles with federal recommendations about nutrition and physical activity.